etsenake/sidekiq-web-workers/README.md

-# SidekiqWebRunJobs
+# SidekiqWebWorkers

-`sidekiq_web_run_jobs` is an extension to Sidekiq that allows you to run jobs from your sidekiq web ui
+`sidekiq-web-workers` is an extension to Sidekiq that allows you to run jobs from your sidekiq web ui

 ## Installation